Earn weekly rewards on your crypto

-A cryptocurrency airdrop involves a platform depositing a (new) token into the wallets of participants.
+A crypto airdrop involves a platform depositing a (new) token into the wallets of participants.

 It’s as simple as that.
 However, airdrops should be distinguished from hard forks.
 While hard forks also usually result in holders receiving a new cryptocurrency, they occur only when a blockchain splits into two competing chains, usually as a result of some controversy over how to update its protocol.
 By contrast, an airdrop doesn’t involve a hard fork.

-• 2) an ecosystem of holders, who may use the token in order to interact with its platform.
+• 2) an ecosystem of holders, who can use the token to interact with its platform.

-Either way, the platform conducting the airdrop stands to gain from it, even if it might seem like it’s giving stuff away for free.
+Either way, the platform conducting the airdrop stands to gain from it, even if it might seem as if it’s giving stuff away for free.
 At the same time, participants receive an asset that could increase in value over time.

 For example, in November 2021, holders of the OMG Network’s OMG token were able to participate in the Boba Network’s airdrop for BOBA.
-If you held OMG with a participating exchange (including Binance, Crypto.com, Huobi and numerous others), or if you transferred OMG to an address on the Boba Network, you would receive BOBA on a 1:1 basis.
+If you held OMG with some of the best cryptocurrency exchanges (including Binance, Crypto.comCoinbase, and numerous others), or if you transferred OMG to an address on the Boba Network, you would receive BOBA on a 1:1 basis.

 In this case, participants needed to hold OMG in these locations during the time of a ‘snapshot’ of the Ethereum blockchain (on which OMG and BOBA operate).
 If they held OMG in eligible locations during this snapshot, they would then receive an equal amount of BOBA one week later.

-There are a number of places where curious investors can visit to check upcoming airdrops.
-These include airdrops.io, icomarks.com, airdropalert.com and CoinMarketCap, all of which offer lists of future airdrops and details on how you can get involved.
+There are several places that curious investors can visit to check upcoming airdrops.
+These include icomarks.com, airdropalert.com, and CoinMarketCap, all of which offer lists of future airdrops and details on how you can get involved.

-Given that a large number of airdrops let you participate simply by virtue of holding a particular token with an eligible exchange at the time of a snapshot, there’s a very good chance you may have earned airdrops you haven’t yet claimed.
+There is a good chance you’ve earned a coin airdrop, given that numerous airdrops let you participate simply by virtue of holding a particular token with an eligible exchange at the time of a snapshot.
+You may have to take steps to claim your free token.

 If you’ve potentially earned airdrops through an exchange, check your account with it.
 For instance, if you’ve heard there has been an airdrop for BOBA, go to your exchange account, check the deposits page, and see if any BOBA has been deposited into a BOBA address the exchange may have created for you.